-The interactive white board shall be located at a suitable height above floor level in the centre of the teaching wall.
+(b) The interactive white board shall be located at a suitable height above floor level in the centre of the teaching wall.

-23.2 LAYOUT OF SERVICES:
+27.2 LAYOUT OF SERVICES

-The layout of the services shall be based on the DoES classroom layout drawing for primary schools TGD - 022 - D01 & D02 available on the DoES website www.education.ie.

-The location of the network point and associated socket outlets in the dado trunking on the teaching wall in the primary school classrooms is flexible.
+- (a) The layout of the services shall be based on the DoES Classroom Layout Drawing for Primary Schools TGD 022 D01 & D02 available on the DoES website. - (b) The location of the network point and associated socket outlets in the dado trunking on the teaching wall in the primary school classrooms is flexible.
 The location shown on the room layout drawing is only for guidance purposes.
-The Design Team shall liaise with the school authority at an early stage in the design development and agree exact locations for the teacher's base and the associated network and socket outlets in individual classrooms.

-The Building Services Consulting Engineer shall liaise with the school and equipment installers to ensure that the installers use the compartment trunking for their interconnecting cables; they should not install additional trunking or exposed cables in the teaching space.
+The Design Team shall liaise with the school authority at an early stage in the design development and agree exact locations for the teacher's base and the associated network and socket outlets in individual classrooms. - (c) The Building Services Consulting Engineer shall liaise with the school and equipment installers to ensure that the installers use the compartment trunking for their interconnecting cables; they should not install additional trunking or exposed cables in the teaching space.

-23.3 LIGHTING INSTALLATION:
+27.3 LIGHTING INSTALLATION

-In addition to the normal manual switches provided in teaching spaces, manual switching shall be provided on the row of light fittings nearest the teaching wall so that the teacher may switch these off if local glare on the whiteboard is a problem.
+(a) In addition to the normal manual switches provided in teaching spaces, manual switching shall be provided on the row of light fittings nearest the teaching wall so that the teacher may switch these off if local glare on the whiteboard is a problem.

-Two way switching consisting of a dedicated switch at the main switch location in the room and one in the dado trunking on the teaching wall adjacent to the teacher's base shall be provided.
+(b) Two way switching consisting of a dedicated switch at the main switch location in the room and one in the dado trunking on the teaching wall adjacent to the teacher's base shall be provided.

-23.4 COORDINATION:
+27.4 COORDINATION

-The Building Services Consulting Engineer shall liaise with the other members of the Design Team to ensure that all elements of the works required are properly co-ordinated and fully detailed in the tender documents and on the drawings to facilitate those tendering.

-For example the heights of white boards above floor level, the exact locations of any screens above white boards etc need to be known and indicated on drawings so that the contractor installs trunking runs etc in the correct locations.
+- (a) The Building Services Consulting Engineer shall liaise with the other members of the Design Team to ensure that all elements of the works required are properly co-ordinated and fully detailed in the tender documents and on the drawings to facilitate those tendering. - (b) For example the heights of white boards above floor level, the exact locations of any screens above white boards etc need to be known and indicated on drawings so that the contractor installs trunking runs etc in the correct locations.

-24. COMMUNICATION SERVICES:
+28. COMMUNICATION SERVICES

-24.1 PUBLIC ADDRESS SYSTEM:
+28.1 PUBLIC ADDRESS SYSTEM

-A suitable number of external horn type speakers shall be provided to cover the play areas around the school building.
+- (a) In addition to the talk-back facility toggle switch loudspeakers in classrooms in Special Educational Needs (SEN) accommodation only shall also have a local on/off switch and volume control.
+Teaching staff require local control on the loudspeaker in these classrooms so they can switch them on/off or adjust the volume as required.
+On occasions the sound volume level can create noisy distractions for certain pupils which in turn can lead to behavioural outbursts, etc. - (b) A suitable number of external horn type loudspeakers shall be provided to cover the play areas around the school building.
 Care should be taken when locating these to avoid intrusion on neighbouring properties.

-These shall be mounted at high level on the building and connected to the public address/class change bell system in the school.

-A dedicated output socket shall be provided near the entrance door in the PE Equipment store off the GP Room to facilitate a connection between the school's PA system and the local Induction Loop System being provided in the GP Room.
+These shall be mounted at high level on the building and connected to the public address/class change bell system in the school. - (c) A dedicated output socket shall be provided near the entrance door in the PE Equipment store off the GP Room to facilitate a connection between the school's PA system and the local Induction Loop System being provided in the GP Room.

-24.2 INDUCTION LOOP SYSTEM:
+28.2 INDUCTION LOOP SYSTEM